MicrosoftDocs/SupportArticles-docs/support/developer/dotnet/framework/general/text-rendered-custom-textblock-defects-remaining-image.md

 ---
-title: Text rendering issues on a TextBlock that's a child of a Viewbox
+title: Text rendering issues on a TextBlock that's a child of a viewBox
 description: This article helps to troubleshoot a problem where the text displayed on a custom text block may not render correctly. ms.date: 04/17/2023 ms.custom: sap:Tools and utilities